yuoter/LibreChat/DEFAULT_AGENTS_IMPLEMENTATION_PLAN.md

 - `api/server/services/DefaultAgents/index.js`

 **Acceptance Criteria**:
-- Agents are created with DEFAULT_ACTIONS_OBJECT_ID as author
+- Agents are created with DEFAULT_OBJECT_ID as author
-- Actions are created with DEFAULT_ACTIONS_OBJECT_ID as user
+- Actions are created with DEFAULT_OBJECT_ID as user
 - Updates are idempotent (running multiple times produces same result)
 - Removed agents/actions are cleaned up
 - All operations are logged in detail